Portfolios with Purpose

 Portfolios with Purpose ("PwP") was a registered 501(c)(3) non-profit organization founded in 2011.
-It was a fantasy stock selection competition similar to fantasy football, but with all of the collected funds going to charity.
+It was a fantasy stock selection competition similar to fantasy sports leagues, but with all of the collected funds going to charity.
 The contestants with the top-performing portfolios over a 12-month period directed the sum total of the collected entry-fees to the charitable cause of their choice.
-Competitions were broken up into the following categories: Novice, Professional and Master.
+Competitions were broken up into the categories of Novice, Professional and Master.

 Novice: Open to the general public for a $100 entry fee.

 Professional: Open to those in finance, as well as past Novice winners. $1,000 entry fee.

 Master: Open to hedge fund managers and those of similar experience, as well as past Professional winners. $10,000 entry fee.

 Those who won the Novice category often had the opportunity to meet with a member of the Master class.

 A standout performer in this competition was Andy Nahas, who won the Professional competition in 2013, directing $33,000 to the Monroe Community Hospital, and placed 2nd in the Master competition in 2015, directing $56,250 to Reality Changers.
 Another standout was Brady Gariano, who netted a 196% return in 2020.

+There were also notable charitable organizations, such as The Jeffrey Deskovic Foundation for Justice, a law firm specializing in freeing the wrongfully convicted.

-In 2025 it was reported on Reddit that this contest led some to invest in the stock of The Federal National Mortgage Association, commonly known as Fannie Mae, which had a fast-rising stock price in through the year.
+In 2025 it was reported on Reddit that this contest led some to invest in the stock of The Federal National Mortgage Association, commonly known as Fannie Mae, which had a fast-rising stock price through the year.